Credor Platinum GBAT031

 The Release.
 Released in 2010 with a price tag of ¥840,000 (~$9,500 at the time), the GBAT031 was part of Credor’s impeccably dressy Signo Collection.
 The collection wanted its watches to be a subtle sign that the wearer had dignity and class - a brazen mission statement, but one that makes sense when you consider this watch’s discreet elegance.
 Call it stealth wealth, call it IYKYK - the philosophy fits.

 The Dial.
 The dial texture is reminiscent of the newly released “Cherry Blossoms” SBGH341 - designed to look like cherry blossoms petals hiding under fallen snow.
-While I can’t find any official confirmation of the GBAT031 carrying the “Snowflake” name, one glance suggests it easily could have been.
+While I can’t find any official confirmation of the GBAT031 carrying the “Snowflake” name, one glance its dial shows it easily could have.

 Specifications:

 Condition: In great condition overall.
-Some swirls and hairlines may be visible on the platinum case, but there are no marks of any significance.
+Minor marks, particularly on the caseback, are visible on the platinum case, but there are no marks of any significance.

 Movement: 8J thermocompensated HAQ